 We reached out to parents and experts.
 The experts advised us to change the narrative by utilizing the power of physical literacy.
-Parents informed us that although they knew about the alarming statistics and its horrendous impact on the health of their children, it was all too overwhelming.
+Parents informed us that although they knew about the alarming statistics and its horrendous impact on their children’s health, it was all too overwhelming.

 - Our solution to helping children become healthy and happy is physical literacy